Blue Mountains New South Wales, Australia Travel Guide

 Some higher-end restaurants focus on present-day Australian cuisine.
 Look for local bakeries, chocolatiers, and small producers.

 A quintessential Australian snack with savory meat filling in a flaky pastry.
-Often with tomato sauce.
+Often with sauce made from tomatoes.

 Found at local bakeries and cafes.